Konakovsky District: Transportation

 The Moscow – Saint Petersburg Railway crosses the district from south to north.
 In particular, it crosses the Ivankovo Reservoir over a dam.
 The main stations within the district are Zavidovo (in the urban-type settlement of Novozavidovsky) and Redkino.
 All railway stops on this line within the district are on the Leningradsky suburban railway line and are connected by regular passenger suburban service with both Moscow (Moscow Leningradsky railway station) and Tver.
 Additionally, in Reshetnikovo a railway line to Konakovo branches off.
 Konakovo (Konakovo GRES) is connected by regular passenger suburban service with Moscow as well.

 The M10 highway, which connects Moscow and St. Petersburg, crosses the district from southeast to northwest.
 In Zavidovo, a road branches off east, and proceeds to Konakovo and Kimry.
-There are also local roads with the bus traffic.
+There are also local roads with bus traffic.

 Culture and recreation

 The Church of the Nativity of the Theotokos in Gorodnya (around 1340) is the oldest building in Tver Oblast.

 The district contains four cultural heritage monuments of federal significance and additionally eighty-one objects classified as cultural and historical heritage of local significance (eight of them located in Konakovo).
 The federal monuments are the ensemble of the travel palace and the Church of the Nativity of the Theotokos in the selo of Gorodnya, the Poroshin House in the selo of Zavidovo, as well as a monument commemorating the Kalinin Front active during World War II.

 Konakovo District Museum, located in Konakovo, has exhibitions on the archeology and history of the district.
 The Memorial Museum of Spiridon Drozhzhin is open in the urban-type settlement of Novozavidovsky.
 The house where Drozhzhin, a poet who lived in the 19th and the beginning of the 20th centuries, built this house in the village of Nizovka, which was later submerged by water at the construction of the Ivankovo Reservoir.
-The house was transferred to Novozavidovsky and open as a museum.
+The house was transferred to Novozavidovsky and opened as a museum.
 It was considerably damaged during World War II and restored later.
 It currently exhibits personal belongings of Drozhzhin and shows an exposition on his life.